 It's impossible to know for sure, since Hondo and the Apache Trail aired during a Nielsen black week, but it likely improved on the viewership for the initial outing given the ratings HONDO drew for the preceding and following weeks.
 It was the ninth and final episode for Michael Pate, whose screen time as Vittoro was reduced once the focus shifted plots taking the two scouts on the road.

 Hondo might be with Running Bear in spirit, but subdues Bear and his cohort in the teaser despite their two on one advantage.
 The battle inside the Williams' cabin with the Kid is interrupted by Vittoro's arrival, but Hondo tracks down the Kid for the decisive battle in the rapids.

 IS THE CANTINA STILL STANDING?

 How tense was this episode?
 Buffalo didn't even set foot in the cantina!
-Well, to be fair, that's where they were headed at the fade-out.
+That's where they were headed at the fade-out.

 A DOG'S LIFE:

 Buffalo isn't the only sidekick to get nicked up.
 After evading several of the Kid's bullets during the farmhouse standoff, Sam gets a stab wound and a limp scuffling with him near the riverbank before Hondo's arrival.
-Don't worry, though--he's bandaged up and healing at the fadeout, already able to put weight on that injured paw.
+Don't worry, though--he's bandaged up and healing at segment's end, already able to put weight on that injured paw.